Palm Beach Property Tax Update

 You no longer need to wait until the deed is updated into the PAPA site.
 Now literally the day you close, you can sit down that night and file for homestead.

 Once you have a homestead, it's an initial $25,000 deduction from your assessed value.
 If you are in a home worth more than 75,000, you get another $25,000 reduction.
 The big benefit of homestead comes after that, and that is the cap, what's known as the Save Our Homes or 3% cap.
 That is a cap that says that each year, as long as you're homesteaded, your value will only go up 3%, or the change in the consumer price index, whichever is less.

-Everybody who is homesteaded, their assessed value just went up 1.9% this year.
-You'll see that on your notice too when you look at the market value adjustment.
-And that continues until you are no longer have the homestead benefit, which, as Lisa mentioned earlier, is when you sell.
 When you sell, your homestead goes away, and whoever buys your home does not benefit from your old homestead.
 They start fresh.
-We do what's called reset the market.
-So at that point, our office is instructed that since the seller is gone, we reset the market, and the new buyer has to start again at the market number.
+The savings that the prior owner had goes away.
+At that point, the market value and assessed is reset, and the new buyer has to start again at the market number.
 They can file for homestead and they can start the cap.
 But it's at that new number.
 So you can never regain back what that old owner had.
 That's really important to understand what the potential tax liability will be for you when you buy the property.
 We get so many people who get caught in that.
-They think, "Oh, well the taxes they're only $2000," and they are way more than that.
-And that's really good appreciation.
-It's great.
-Our market is moving so well.
-It's great that homesteaders are protected for the years they live in that home, but it's not so great for the person buying in if they're unaware of this.
+They think, "Oh, well the taxes are pretty affordable," and then they are shocked when the new proposed taxes come out.

 How to Understand the Proposed Property Tax Statement